sjokeefe/NYagingresources/README.md

 # Disparities in NY State Older Adult Food Insecurity
 ## Summary

 This project examines the distribution of access to state-wide food assistance resources for low-income older adults living in NY state offered by NY State Office for the Aging (NYSOFA).
+Data on New York State's Area Agencies on Aging  (local administrative offices) as well as multi-purpose senior centers where services including, but not limited to, congregate meals are provided to older adults.
-Census-level population and spatial data is also analyzed, focusing on variables that most likely indicate economic and food insecurity amongst older adults.
+Census-level population and spatial data is also analyzed, focusing on variables that indicate economic and food insecurity amongst older adults, as well as SNAP/food stamp utilization.

 ## Input files
 The first input file is a csv from data.ny.gov, NY State's Open Data site.
 The csv file can be downloaded here: https://data.ny.gov/Human-Services/Congregate-Meals-Served-by-County-by-the-Office-fo/ytzm-8tkg/about_data
+This file, marked as [NYSOFA_meals.csv holds]() county-level data of congregate and home-delivered meals served to older adults in NY State since 1974.
+Congregate meals, served in community settings such as in multi-purpose senior centers, and home-delivered meals are targeted towards supporting low-income older adults.

 The following scripts also require API requests from data.ny.gov as well as the Census Bureau.
 For the Census API query, a unique Census key will be necessary.
 In [census.py](census.py), replace variable 'key_value' with a unique census key retrieved here: https://api.census.gov/data/key_signup.html
+(No API key is needed for data.ny.gov)

 Spatial data is retrieved from the Census website.
 Tiger-line shape files for New York State counties can be downloaded here: